namurphy/uv-tutorial/README.md

 located at `.venv/bin/python` relative to the current directory.

 > [!IMPORTANT]
-> The command to activate a virtual environment must be run
-> every time we open a terminal.
+> The virtual environment will need to be re-activated if we open a new terminal.

 > [!TIP]
 > To avoid having to manually activate our default environment,
-> we can include the command in the configuration file
+> we can include the command in our shell configuration file
-> for the shell we are using (i.e., `.bashrc` for `bash`).
+> (i.e., `.bashrc` for `bash`).

 To install a package into the current virtual environment, use `uv pip` as a drop-in replacement for `pip`: